jehna/readme-best-practices/README.md

 ```

 This adds the `README.md` file to your git repository, creates a commit for it
-and pushes it to GitHub (or other preferred remote repository).
+and pushes it to GitHub (or your preferred remote repository).

 ## Features

 This project makes it easy to:
-* Bootstrap your open source project properly
+* Bootstrap your open-source project properly
 * Make sure everyone gets what you're trying to achieve with your project
 * Follow simple instructions for a perfect `README.md`